WESL Logo

 Vanilla WGSL programmers first.
 Our programmers will learn WGSL before learning our extensions.
 We should be additive to WGSL, not change semantics.

 Part time shader programmers.
-Our programmers will have to relearn any intracacies we introduce over and over again, so keep it simple.
+Our programmers will have to relearn any intricacies we introduce over and over again, so keep it simple.

 Medium size teams.
-Our progammers work on projects ranging in size from tiny programs up to teams of few dozen programmers.
+Our programmers work on projects ranging in size from tiny programs up to teams of few dozen programmers.

 General programming knowledge.
 Our programmers will likely know JavaScript/TypeScript or Rust, though not both.
 They’ll also have been trained in at least one other popular language like Python, Java, or C++.
 Overall, we can expect that our programmers will know general concepts available in most mainstream languages, but we can’t count on them to know the details from any particular language other than WGSL.